 Your scores from both typical and maximum performance measures are compared to lots of other people who have taken the test, which is called a norm or comparison group.
 This allows us to see how typical or similar you are to other people.
 For example, if you scored 30% on an ability test you might think that this is not very good, however if everyone else scores 20% then in actual fact you score is better than most other people.

 Only individuals who are trained to British Psychological Society (BPS) Level A or B can have access to psychometric tests in the UK.
 When you are asked to take a psychometric test you can check the name of the person responsible for the testing (known as the test user), and ask what their qualifications are by contacting the Psychological Testing Centre (PTC).
 All qualified individuals are held on a record that you can access through the PTC.
 You can also do some research on the test itself, and check whether it is sold by a reliable provider.
 Essentially though, the onus is on the person who has asked you to complete the test to act in a responsible, fair and ethical way when using psychometrics.
-Organisations and individuals using psychometric tests must follow guidelines for data protection (Data Protection Act 1994), and also those set out by the BPS.
+Organisations and individuals using psychometric tests must follow guidelines for data protection (EU General Data Protection Regulation - GDPR), and also those set out by the BPS.

 When you are asked to take a psychometric test you should be given the following information: